Posted - March 4 to 8, 2012 | Updated : June 19, 2012 | August 16, 2015

 It's been shown in the previous arcs that Spider-Woman is compromised, also known as a traitor.
 She's forced to "capture" her boss from the other side, Viper, to avoid suspicion from her fellow Avengers.
 Watch the incredible way she lets Viper go this issue.
 I mean, they're all in a Quinjet and Jessica somehow has to let Viper go.
 Its amazing.

 And just as I thought that was the highlight of the issue, something even better happens.
-And yes, it's Spider-Woman.
 Captain America, because of the circumstances of Viper's escape, plunges into the Pacific.
 Spider-Woman does the catch and what a catch as she straddles Cap with her legs before he hits the water!
 Don't miss that panel.

-Frank Cho takes over the art chores this issue.
+Frank Cho takes over the art chores.
 Just a tad below Fitch and McNiven, but just a tad, the art doesn't really suffer - it's still very, very good.

 At long last!
 Somebody comes in who can match sheer sexiness with Spider-Woman - Ms. Marvel is here!
 And Carol Danvers looks really good.
 Isn't she Marvel's answer to Power Girl?

-Up until now, the Avengers have been operating more or less clandestinely but this is their coming out issue.
-I know that eventually there will be a group called Secret Avengers who will go into action under everybody's radar but he Avengers have always been Marvel's mom and pop team (conservative team?); up until recently they're recognized by the government.
+Up until now, the Avengers have been operating more or less clandestinely but this is their coming out.
+I know that eventually there will be a group called Secret Avengers who will go into action under everybody's radar but the Avengers have always been Marvel's mom and pop team (conservative team?); up until recently they're recognized by the government.
 And this is how they should be - a public team.

 Okay, the problem with double agents like Spider-Woman is I don't know which side she's really on.
-After her conversations last issue and in this issue, what do you think?
+After her elaborate double speak, what do you think?
 Oh, I know the answer - Jessica does things for Jessica.

 The awesome Steve McNiven is back doing the art chores.